What is Ledi Sayadaw?

 Where the lineage shows in the index

-Ledi Sayadaw himself has no direct items in this index — his dīpanī are translated principally by the Buddhist Publication Society in Kandy and by Wheel Publication, and those editions sit outside the contemporary teaching titles the corpus principally collects.
-The lineage he opened, however, is present at every register.
-The American Insight Meditation Society — through which most English-language readers encounter vipassanā — descends from his work through two parallel routes: Anagarika Munindra's pupils Joseph Goldstein, Sharon Salzberg, and Jack Kornfield on the Bodh Gaya line that went through the Burmese monastic stream, and the U Ba Khin–Goenka route on the householder side.
-The joint Insight Meditation course Goldstein and Salzberg teach is the most fully realised English-language curriculum descending from this stream.
-Tara Brach and Jack Kornfield's *The Power of Awareness* is the same lineage rendered for a contemporary lay retreat-at-home audience.
-Most consequentially, Jon Kabat-Zinn's *Full Catastrophe Living* — the foundational manual of the secular MBSR programme — was developed by a practitioner who had sat in the U Ba Khin–Goenka stream in the 1970s, and the eight-week clinical course it accompanies is structurally a secularised redaction of the body-scan and satipaṭṭhāna curriculum Ledi Sayadaw's dīpanī had first made portable for lay practitioners eighty years earlier.
+Ledi Sayadaw himself has no direct items in this index.
+His dīpanī are translated principally by the Buddhist Publication Society in Kandy and by Wheel Publication, outside the contemporary teaching titles this corpus collects.
+The lineage he opened is present at every register.
+The American Insight Meditation Society descends from his work through two parallel routes: Anagarika Munindra's pupils Joseph Goldstein, Sharon Salzberg, and Jack Kornfield on the Bodh Gaya line, and the U Ba Khin–Goenka route on the householder side.
+The joint Insight Meditation course Goldstein and Salzberg teach is the most fully realised English-language curriculum in this stream.
+Tara Brach and Jack Kornfield's The Power of Awareness brings the same lineage to a contemporary lay audience.
+Most consequentially, Jon Kabat-Zinn's Full Catastrophe Living is the foundational manual of secular MBSR.
+Kabat-Zinn had sat in the U Ba Khin–Goenka stream in the 1970s.
+The eight-week clinical course it accompanies is structurally a secularised redaction of the body-scan and satipaṭṭhāna curriculum Ledi Sayadaw's dīpanī had first made portable for laypeople eighty years earlier.